 (issue imported from #M4303)

-Updated by Thanos over 6 years ago
+Updated by Thanos no-lastname-given about 14 years ago

 I delayed posting that bug and I made some progress that I would like to share.
 I found that the utf8_encode is applied twice to the query word.

 At line 414 in the pi/class.tx_indexedsearch.php the function getSearchWords($defOp) takes the query string already encoded to utf-8 and then splits it in words.
 That is not correct because the spaces are lost.
 Also it makes a new utf_encode to that string and by that the Greek words are lost forever.